 Buildings (in years) 30 - 40

 Building components (in years) 10 - 20

-Leasehold improvements Shorter of useful life or term of lease
+Leasehold improvements Shorter of useful life or term

+of lease

 Machinery and equipment (in years) 3 - 10

 Motor vehicles (in years) 3 - 5

 Long-lived assets, including property, plant and equipment, are evaluated for impairment whenever events or circumstances indicate an asset may be impaired.
-There have been no material impairments of long-lived assets in fiscal 2015, 2014 or 2013.
+There have been no material impairments of long-lived assets in fiscal 2016, 2015 or 2014.
 Expenditures for computer software, including amounts capitalized related to the Company's ongoing project to update its customer relationship management ("CRM") systems, are included within machinery and equipment.
-As of August 29, 2015, the Company had capitalized approximately \$39.3 million related to its CRM project.
+As of August 27, 2016, the Company had capitalized approximately \$47.9 million related to its CRM project, which has not been placed in service as of that date.